Monarchy of Denmark: Constitutional and official role

 According to the Danish Constitution, the Danish monarch, is the head of state and implicitly the commander-in-chief of the Danish Armed Forces and is the holder of executive power and, jointly with the Folketing, legislative power.
 The monarch has the ability to deny giving a bill royal assent as well as to choose and dismiss the Prime Minister or any Minister of Government with or without cause; however, no monarch has exercised the latter powers since King Christian X dismissed the government on 28 March 1920, sparking the 1920 Easter Crisis.
-The Monarch along with the Folketing is the Head of the Church of Denmark, as well as being the head of the Danish Honors system.
+The Monarch along with the Folketing is the Head of the Church of Denmark as well as being the head of the Danish Honors system, the sovereign and royal family are also exempt from paying taxes and given immunity from all criminal prosecution.
+The Danish monarch is also one of the few monarchs in the world who still enjoys Lèse-majesté protections, though not regularly enforced they are occasionally enacted depending on the circumstance.

 However, when reading the Danish Constitution of 1953, it is important to bear in mind that the usage of the word king, in the context of exercising acts of state, is understood by Danish jurists to be read as the Government (consisting of the Prime Minister and other ministers).
 This is a logical consequence of articles 12, 13 and 14, all of which in essence stipulate that the powers vested in the monarch can only be exercised through ministers, who are responsible for all acts, thus removing any political or legal liability from the monarch.

 Today the monarch delegates much royal authority to Ministers in government, allowing the king to engage in the ceremonial role outlined by the Danish constitution.
 The Prime Minister and Cabinet attend the regular meetings of the Council of State, at which the monarch presides and gives royal assent to laws.
 The Prime Minister and the Minister of Foreign Affairs report regularly to the monarch to advise him of the latest political developments.
 The monarch hosts official visits by foreign Heads of State, pays state visits abroad, receives letters of credence from foreign ambassadors and signs those of Danish ambassadors.
 The convention for appointment of a new prime minister after a general election is that after consultation with representatives of the political parties, the monarch invites the party leader who has the support of the largest number of seats in the Folketing to form a government.
 Once it has been formed, the monarch formally appoints it.

 Greenland and the Faroe Islands

 Greenland and the Faroe Islands are part of the Kingdom of Denmark and thus their head of state is also the monarch of Denmark, in accordance with the Danish Constitution.

-After a referendum in Greenland in 2009, the Danish Parliament implemented a new Danish Law called Act on Greenlandic Self-rule, which, unlike any other case with the Indigenous Peoples around the world, acknowledges Greenlanders as a people in accordance to the International Law, and hereby giving the Greenlanders ability to obtain sovereignty.
+After a referendum in Greenland in 2009, the Danish Parliament adopted the Act on Greenlandic Self-Rule, which acknowledges Greenlanders as a people in accordance with international law, thereby recognizing the right of Greenlanders to self-determination.